DYoshizawa079/challenge13-ecommerce-backend/README.md

 - Update a product by ID: /api/products/Product_ID
 - Update a tag by ID: /api/tags/Tag_ID
 - Update a category by ID: /api/categories/Category_ID

+### DELETE routes

+- Delete a product by ID: /api/products/Product_ID
+- Delete a tag by ID: /api/tags/Tag_ID
+- Delete a category by ID: /api/categories/Category_ID

 ## License